KelvinOkuroemi/split-app/README.md

 # Appreciation

-Thanks for reading this article
+Thanks for reading this article.